Below you can find the last chapter on this blog from the book Thank you, mum. I hope it touches your heart.

 a king and vice versa. [...]
 Death ended nothing; it opened up limitless

 You're on to new adventures now, Mum.
 Another journey.
 You haven't left us.
 You're with me, with Dad, with my brother, and with Grandma.
 You're here as well as everywhere.
 You're free, Mum, on your eternal journey.

 Please share this blogpost if you think it can help someone!

-This was a chapter from the book Thank you, mum.
+chapter from the book Thank you, mum.
 A book for those who miss someone.

 To read the first chapter, go to this post.
 To find all chapters, type Thank you mum in the search field on this blog.